pearloyewole/Predict-Student-Grades/README.md

 # Takeaways

+**Structured Experimentation**: Despite my limited background at the time, I designed a clear and structured experiment with well-defined independent and dependent variables, controls, and reproducibility.

+**Self-Learning**: The project pushed me to self-learn important machine learning tools and techniques, reinforcing my technical skills and passion for research.

+**Robust Testing**: Iteratively training the model 200 times added robustness to my analysis and underscored the importance of thorough testing in experimental design.

+**Ethical Inquiry**: Delving into ethical questions about bias in AI has had a lasting impact, guiding my continued interest in the intersection of social justice and technology.

 **Limited Scope**: Testing only one demographic factor—gender—restricted the scope of my findings.
 Exploring additional variables, like race or socioeconomic status, could have offered deeper insights into bias.

 **Model Simplicity**: Relying solely on a simple linear regression model might have constrained my ability to capture more nuanced patterns.
 More complex models could yield a better understanding of bias.